 The first generation has introduced 300-series chipsets: A320, B350, and X370.
 Their connectivity options included the use of the PCIe 2.0 standard paired with SATA ports and a combination of USB 3.2 Gen 2, USB 3.2 Gen 1, and USB 2.0 ports.
 B350 and X470 also supported CrossFire and CPU overclocking.
 They support the Zen and Zen+ microarchitectures or Ryzen 1000 and 2000 CPUs and certain motherboards even support Zen 2 architecture (Ryzen 3000) with an optional BIOS update.

-Finally, we have the 500-series chipsets with X570, released in July 2019, and B550 which is yet to be released on June 16, 2020.
+Finally, we have the 500-series chipsets with X570, released in July 2019, and B550 released in June 2020.
 These chipsets are the only ones that were built with Zen 3 and Ryzen 4000 CPUs in mind so make sure you keep that in mind when shopping for a new motherboard + CPU combo.
 X570 has switched to PCIe 4.0 for peripheral communication whereas B550 will use PCIe 3.0 lanes.
 X570 has also increased its required TDP from 4.8 W to 11 W. This is also the first generation of chipsets that doesn’t support all Zen microarchitectures as it has dropped the support for the Zen architecture and hence the Ryzen 1000 series CPUs.

 Is AM4 the “One Socket to Rule Them All”?

 AMD’s decision to stick with AM4 until (and throughout, it seems) 2020 was met with praise as users have expected that all motherboards with the AM4 socket will be able to run all AM4 CPUs.
 This would make motherboards a better and a more long-term purchase than motherboards for Intel CPUs, considering how often Intel decides to switch CPU sockets.